salaboy/jhipster-operator/README.md

 This script just apply all the manifests inside the **deploy/** and **deploy/crds** directory.

 There are three things happening here:
-- Security: create Role, RoleBinding and Service Account.
+- **Security**: create Role, RoleBinding and Service Account.
 This is required to grant access to our Operator to the Kubernetes APIs from inside a POD.
 This means that now the Operator has access to read and write Kubernetes Resources.
 (Inside the deploy/ directory: cluster-role-binding.yaml, cluster-role.yaml and service-account.yaml)
-- Deploy Custom Resource Definitions: these are JHipster Specific types that now Kubernetes understand.
+- **Deploy Custom Resource Definitions**: these are JHipster Specific types that now Kubernetes understand.
 I have defined 4 CRDs: Application, MicroService, Gateway and Registry.
 These definitions can be located inside the **crds** directory. (all resources inside the deploy/crds/ directory)
-- Create the actual deployment that will use the security resources to operate our Custom Resource Definitions and how they relate to Kubernetes Native concepts. (inside the deploy/ directory: deployment.yaml and service.yaml)
+- **Deployment**: Create the actual deployment that will use the security resources to operate our Custom Resource Definitions and how they relate to Kubernetes Native concepts. (inside the deploy/ directory: deployment.yaml and service.yaml)

 Doing now: